lmc-eu/spirit-design-system/packages/web-react/src/components/ScrollView/README.md

 ## Usage

-To make scrolling and scroll indicators function correctly, the parent container's height must be limited.
+To make scrolling and scroll overflow decorators function correctly, the parent container's height must be limited.
 In our examples, we set this height limit using inline styles for demonstration purposes only.